Albert0i/Redis-Stack-Tutorial/docdb.md

 INSERT INTO tbparcod(parcod, pardes) values('22', 'COLOANE');
 ```

-To retrive the whole table and individual record:
+To retrieve the whole table and individual record:
 ```
 SELECT * FROM tbparcod;